stephen-huang-hash/Spacestagram/README.md

 # Description

+The web applications displays Mars Rovers Photos (taken 1000 days after the landing date of the rover) from NASA's Open API: https://api.nasa.gov/

 This web application has the following features:
 - Has a loading screen while the data is being fetched from NASA's Open API
 - Allows users to like and unlike projects